dyslexia computers & software

 Eye have run this poem threw it

 Voice Recognition Software – Dragon Naturally Speaking

-The British Dyslexia Association (BDA) now has a seperate technology committee.
+The British Dyslexia Association (BDA) now has a separate technology committee.

-This can be found at: the New Technologies Committee (NTC): bdatech.org
+Further information can be found at: the: bdatech.org